Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 - Step 1 -- Online intake.
 Complete a confidential health questionnaire covering your medical history, medications, blood pressure readings, and ED symptoms.

-- Step 2 -- Video physician consultation.
-An Alberta-licensed physician reviews your history, takes a focused sexual health and cardiovascular interview, and confirms a recent blood pressure reading (home or pharmacy reading is fine).
+- Step 2 -- Video doctor consultation.
+A licensed doctor reviews your history, takes a focused sexual health and cardiovascular interview, and confirms a recent blood pressure reading (home or pharmacy reading is fine).

 - Step 3 -- Cardiovascular and contraindication screening.
-The physician evaluates cardiac risk, current medications, and any precluding conditions.
+The doctor evaluates cardiac risk, current medications, and any precluding conditions.

 - Step 5 -- Follow-up at 3-6 months.
 A check-in to assess effectiveness and side effects, with adjustments as needed.